Matt-Eva/javascript-text-editor/README.md

 - BLOCKQUOTE

 Before data is returned as json, it is cleaned to ensure that it only contains these specific elements.

-However, during editing, editor innerHTML may not align with these elements.